 Having the close involvement of two parents in children's lives offers many benefits.

 I believe every parent comes to realize that you can't raise a child properly on your own.
-You need other people so that you don't screw your kid up in some way.
-And an extremely effective way to get that involvement from others is to share parenting duties evenly.
+You need other people involved so that you don't screw your kid up in some way.
+A great way to involve others is to share parenting duties evenly.

 50:50 custody has the benefit of allowing a child to know both parents very well.
-And children have a deep need to connect to their mother AND father.
+Children have a deep need to connect to their mother AND father.

 The ill-effects of father absence have been well documented.
 According to Dr Edward Kruk, father absence is associated with: